Bucks Best Kept Village

 Judging takes place between 1st June and early July every year and the standards are very high amongst the 50-60 entries each year.
 We are very pleased to sponsor this competition that brightens up the county in so many ways!

-If you’d like to enter your village, you’ll need to submit your application between the 1st March, 2020 and 30th April, 2020 or get in touch with the Competition’s Administrator, Clive Parker, by email or simply calling him on 07734 886540.
+If you’d like to enter your village, you’ll need to submit your application between the 1st March, 2022 and 30th April via their website, or get in touch with the Competition’s Administrator, Clive Parker, by email or simply calling him on 07734 886540.

 Best of luck!